Research Project:

 Outcomes/Impacts:

 The proposed research provides methods and data for effectively remedying the oil spill during transportation.
 Current established policies on the remediation of the oils are more relevant for the oil spillage events on the ocean.
 However, the recent effort seeks optimization of the methods and the usage of the dispersants related to the spillage of the oils in the transportation routes.
 The output can inform the policy decisions and change the practice.
-As a result, the outcome of the results can prevent environmental consequences due to the pollution in transportation lines, sewages, and surface waters.
+As a result, the outcome of the results can prevent negative outcomes due to contamination in transportation lines, sewages, and surface waters.

 Subscribe to Our Newsletter Today

-Subscribing to the ERTC 3 newsletter lets you stay informed about environmental initiatives, innovations, and sustainability trends, empowering you to make informed choices that contribute to making transportation more environmentally friendly.
-Join our community to explore the latest in environmental stewardship!
+Subscribing to the CHDT mailing list lets you stay informed about innovations and sustainability trends; allowing you to keep up with and even participate in our contributions to the transportation infrastructure.
+Join our community to explore the latest in transportation innovation and ingenuity!